toddamoda/pyyxellsfgffg/docs/source/howto/json_schema.md

 ### Install the YAML Language extension

-The first step is to install the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) from Red Hat in VS Code directly in the Extension Manager of VSCode (see the following picture)
+The first step is to install the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) from Red Hat in VS Code directly in the Extension Manager of VSCode (see the following screenshot)

 ![vscode_yaml_extension](_static/vscode_yaml_extension.jpg)